LifeAsPixels/Portfolio/README.md

 Use as the building blocks in procedures.
 Every time a code block needs to be re-written, make the code-block a function instead, then replace the code-block with a function call.

 ### [Procedure.ps1](/PowerShell/Procedure.ps1)
 Wrap code-blocks that complete a high-level task in a user-function labelled 'procedure-'.
-Call the procedure.
+Call the procedure to conduct a high-level task.
+Example:    "Install-ApplicationsAll -Source C:\AppArchive"
 #### In-Particular
 Imports fonts, enables RDP, remote PowerShell sessions, file-sharing on a workgroup, share folders to network, map network drives, add workgroup members, import previously configured app profile files.
 #### Why